 The primary sex hormones are estrogen and testosterone.
 These two hormones influence essential bodily functions including focus, mood regulation, reproduction, and much more.
 An imbalance of these critical chemicals can result in depression and other forms of dysfunction.

-When at the appropriate level, estrogen can improve symptoms of depression by increasing production of a helpful neurotransmitter called serotonin.
+When at the appropriate level, estrogen can improve symptoms of depression by increasing the production of a helpful neurotransmitter called serotonin.
 Increased levels of serotonin can improve mood, alleviate anxiety, and restore personal outlook.
 Alternatively, a lack of estrogen can contribute to a serotonin deficiency resulting in depression, anxiety, insomnia, and other symptoms relating to depression.
 Furthermore, excess estrogen, or estrogen dominance, can cause significant swings in mood and promote powerful depressive symptoms.
 Even though estrogen is touted as the female sex hormone, maintaining an appropriate level of estrogen in both men and women is an important component of fending off depression.

 Testosterone plays a critical role in male mental wellness.
 When working as intended and at the appropriate level, testosterone promotes self-confidence, regulates mood, and promotes a greater sense of well-being.
 Low testosterone is often accompanied by symptoms of depression.
 Poor testosterone levels are a common concern because as men age their levels being to decline rapidly.
-For example, by the time most men reach the age of 60, their body will likely only produce one quarter of what it was when they were in their 20s.
+For example, by the time most men reach the age of 60, their body will likely only produce one-quarter of what it was when they were in their 20s.
 Therefore, the risk of depression among men increases significantly with age.